JamieHeather/radiation-induced-lymphopenia-paper-analysis/README.md

 * `lifelines`
 * `graph_tool`

-<sub><sup>&ast; Manuscript delayed due to global pandemics, PIs leaving, babies appearing, lead authors moving labs, and life generally getting in the way.</sup></sub>
+<sub><sup>&ast; Note that despite this work representing a collaboration that took place between 2018 and 2020, and was [presented at the AIRR-C Meeting in 2020](https://www.youtube.com/watch?v=SDqN5QY24z0), the manuscript was severely delayed due to global pandemics, PIs leaving, babies appearing, lead authors moving labs, and life generally getting in the way.</sup></sub>